The File Iterator component lets users loop over matching files in a remote file system.

 |Filter Regex||String||The java-standard regular expression used to test against each candidate file's full path.
 If you want ALL files, specify .*|

-Sequential: Iterations are performed in sequence, and Matillion ETL waits for each iteration to complete before starting the next.
-Default setting is Sequential.
+Sequential: Iterations are done in sequence, waiting for each to complete before starting the next.
+This is the default setting.

 |Variables||Variable||An existing environment variable to hold the given value of the Path Selection.|